Hero Parade

-The Hero Parade was an (almost) annual gay and lesbian Parade through the streets of Auckland, New Zealand, in the 1990s.
-The last Parade was in 2001.
-It was the showpiece of the Hero Festival in Auckland which runs to the present day.
+The Hero Parade was an (almost) annual gay and lesbian parade in Auckland, New Zealand which operated from 1992-2001.
+It was part of the Hero Festival.
 The Hero Parade and Festival usually took place in February, a week or two ahead of the Sydney Gay and Lesbian Mardi Gras.

+History

-The Parade was an event attended by more than one hundred thousand people annually, (and at its height, by as many as two hundred thousand), in the years that it ran, from 1992 to 2001.
+According to its original organisers, the Hero Parade was intended to foster a sense of community amongst LGBTQ people, and acknowledge those who were fighting HIV/AIDS.
+The event was attended by more than one hundred thousand people annually, (and at its height, by as many as two hundred thousand).

-LGBT rights in New Zealand were significantly improved because of the Hero Parade.
-In 1999 the Prime Minister of New Zealand, Rt Hon Jenny Shipley, of the National Party announced that she would attend the Parade.
-The Leader of the Opposition, Rt Hon Helen Clark had attended the Parade several times before and she criticised the then National Government for not attending earlier.
-In the end the Hero Parade was the beneficiary of the publicity created, and the Parades in 1999 and 2001 were bigger than ever before.
+From 1992-1995, the Hero Parade procession took place on Queen Street, in the Central Business District of Auckland.
+However, in 1996, it was relocated to Ponsonby Road.
+In 1998 the Prime Minister of New Zealand, Rt Hon Jenny Shipley, of the National Party attended and spoke at the parade for the first time.
+Shipley was also present at the parade in 1999 The Leader of the Opposition, Rt Hon Helen Clark had also attended the Parade several times.
+The Hero Parade was initiated with a ribbon cutting ceremony.
+Notable people who launched the parade included Georgina Beyer and Joe Hawke.

+The parade faced opposition advertising from an organisation called Stop Promoting Homosexuality International, prompting complaints to the New Zealand Human Rights Commission.
+Opposition also came from Deputy-Mayor David Hay, who attempted to have the parade cancelled.

+Despite being relatively well-attended, the Hero Parade faced financial pressures.
 In 1998, the Auckland City Promotions Committee voted against funding the Parade.
 A complaint against the Committee was made to the New Zealand Human Rights Commission, alleging "discrimination on the grounds of sexual orientation".
 The Commission reported that it could not find any evidence of discrimination.
-By 2001 however Auckland City Council was prepared to support the Parade, and did so.

-The Hero Parade, despite the support of many in the public, was under constant financial pressure.
-The 2000 Parade was cancelled for a lack of organised financial backing, and the 2001 Parade, for which there were high hopes, again saw the Hero Trust Board make a significant loss.
-The organisation responsible for the Hero Parade (the Hero Trust Board) was unable to continue.
+Fundraising for the 1998 parade was carried out by Metro magazine.
+The 2000 Hero Parade was cancelled due to a lack of funding.
+The final Hero Parade took place in 2001.
+In 2002, the Hero Charitable Trust was believed to be in $140,000 debt.

 2013 saw the return of the Hero festival as the Auckland Pride Festival for the first time in 12 years.
 The Auckland Pride Festival once again featured a parade along Ponsonby Road (during the day rather than at night), as well as a large closing party in the newly renovated Victoria Park.